JustinSQiu/STAT-4830-curriculum-learning-project/_archive/reports/week9-12_report+critique.md

 #### Areas for Improvement

-* The absolute perplexity reward shows instability and limited standalone effectiveness.
+* The log likelihood loss is very unstable, maybe switch to a different approach
 * Dataset selection and experimentation currently lack breadth beyond GSM8k and preliminary attempts at HellaSwag.

 #### Critical Risks/Assumptions